 The COVID-19 crisis turned our world upside down and made governments and businesses adjust to the new reality at record speed.
-Things that were previously unimaginable by many companies have been made possible: rapid digital transformation and entire teams working completely remotely.
+Things that were previously unimaginable by many companies have been made possible.
+Rapid digital transformation and entire teams working completely remotely are some examples.
 As the crisis transitions, companies will continue to face unexpected challenges.

 Pandemic stages and business adjustment

 Harver identifies several stages nations go through during the pandemic crisis and how businesses adapt.
 The Netherlands is currently at the 2nd phase, Accepting & Adapting, and will soon enter into a 3rd stage, Preparing.
 After the initial confusion where everyone tried to grasp the severity of the problem, businesses adjusted to the new – temporary – reality and people have now been working from home for weeks.
 Panic has been replaced with openness to new ideas as long as they correspond to the circumstances.

 We are slowly seeing the long-term consequences and trying to imagine a post COVID-19 world which will be significantly different than the pre corona one.
 Businesses are moving from addressing immediate problems to establishing new norms.
 The key concepts are flexibility, adaptability and being agile in every business aspect.

 Corona crisis led many businesses to freeze their recruitment processes.
 Health and economic uncertainties are too great.
 Companies are cutting costs and focusing on core processes.
 Some are even forced to lay off their staff.

 As unemployment grows HR professionals may end up with large numbers of CVs for every job opening.
 This can be overwhelming making it easy to miss truly relevant resumes.
 At the same time, candidate availability is lower.
 People are not very open to change jobs in times of uncertainty.
 They tend to focus on stability rather than on other benefits that a new job can offer.